dannyferguson/DotNetAngularTemplate/README.md

 * `ConnectionStrings__Redis` which is as you've guessed the Redis connection string (used for session storage).
 Format: `127.0.0.1:6379,password=supersecuremuchlonger123`

 * `Emails__ResendApiKey` [Resend](https://resend.com/) API key.
 This is the service I choose for my SMTP needs.
-It's pricier than the ultimate DIY-esque approach of using AWS SES but comes with many quality of life improvements and an easy to set up free tier.
+It's pricier than using AWS SES but comes with many quality of life improvements and an easy to set up free tier.

 * `Emails__From` Which email address to send all your automated emails from, typically something like `noreply@yourdomain.com`.